ashesmsmith/CSE325_Team_5_Project/readme.md

 ## Summary

-Our project will be a Savings Tracking App.
-Users will be able to create an account and set multiple savings goals.
-The user will be able to set their own name/description for the goal, the amount they want to save, and the date they want to complete the goal.
-They will be able to edit and delete the goals as needed.
-Each goal will track transactions, deposits, and withdrawals, associated with the goal.
-The transactions are also able to be edited or deleted as needed.
-Each transaction will have a date, amount, type, and description.
-If we have time, we also want to enable reminders and notifications for the goals.
-Reminders would have optional frequency to remind the user to save for that goal.
-Notifications would be for different stages of success with the goal such as half way, 10% to go, and so on.
-The target audience for the application is anyone who wants to have a way to better track their savings goals and may need extra motivation to do so.
+Our project is a Savings Tracking App that allows users to create an account and manage multiple savings goals.
+Users can assign a customer name and description to each goal, set a target amount, and specify a completion date.
+Goals can be edited or deleted at any time.
+Each goal tracks associated transactions, including deposits, and withdrawals, which can also be modified or deleted.
+Every transaction will include a date, amount, type, and description.

+If time permits, we also plan to implement reminders and notifications to help users stay on track.
+Reminders can have customizable frequencies to encourage consistent saving, while notifications will alert users at key milestones, such as reaching 50% of the goal or being within 10% of completion.

+The target audience for the application includes anyone who wants a simple, organized way to track their savings goals and gain extra motivation to achieve them.

 ## Features